hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 ### Field Element
 - the value encoded in a field element must be smaller than the field order
-- first value corresponds to less significant part of the field
+- first value corresponds to a less significant part of the field
 ```
 dataField:  [16 bits] tokenID
             [16 bits] nonce